-You will normally want to use TIBDataset instead of a TIBQuery and TIBUpdateSQL pair.
-The main use of the latter combination is, for example, when a form uses a TIBQuery to provide a read only dataset, and a subclassed (inherited) form needs to update the dataset.
+You will normally want to use TIBDataset instead of a TIBQuery and TIBUpdateSOL pair.
+Alternatively, the latter combination may be used, for example, when a form uses a TIBQuery to provide a read only dataset, and a subclassed (inherited) form needs to update the dataset.
 The IBUpdateSQL can be added to the subclassed form to provide the update capability.

-TIBStoredProc This component is used to execute a stored procedure (on the Database Server), and one that does not generate a results set.
-Its properties must identify the database and the transaction used for executing the query.
+This component is used to execute a stored procedure (on the TIBStoredProc Database Server), and one that does not generate a results set.
+Its properties must identify the database and the transaction used for executing the guery.
 See 6.4.